michael-zucchetta/bauta/Readme.md

 Once you have the txt files in a single folder you have to run
 ```
-./setup_dataset
+./setup_dataset --images_path=/home/MY_USER/pets_images --data_path=/home/MY_USER/pets
 ```

+ - `images_paths` shall point to the folder containing all the `txt` files holding the URLs to the images.
+ - `data_path` shall point to a folder where the split will be stored and its images downloaded downloaded.

-This script creates the main directory in the specified **data path** with several subfolders where the dataset and models are stored and split into test and train.
+The `data_pat` will contain several subfolders where the dataset, models and test and train images are stored.

 Each directory in the train and test dataset will contain a file with the list of images URLs.
 If not specified otherwise, it will download the images as well.
 The dataset configuration will be stored in the file `DATA_FOLDER/config.yaml` and contains a single attribute with the lists of classes.

 For example, say that we have a dataset of pets supporting the class `dog` and `cat`.
 This means that the `config.yaml` will be the following:
 ```
 classes:
   - cat
   - dog
 ```

 The script will also create the following folders and will fill them with the train and test split.
 ```
 DATA_FOLDER/dataset/augmentation/test/background
 DATA_FOLDER/dataset/augmentation/train/background